All Episodes

 And in America, most clinics will not allow someone who's on public assistance of any form to serve as a surrogate.

-Um, but she hoped to use the money from surrogacy to help pay off her student loans and like build an emergency fund.
+But she hoped to use the money from surrogacy to help pay off her student loans and like build an emergency fund.

-And didn't she also say in your story that one of her motives was that so there was partly an economic motive.
+And didn't she also say in your story that one of her motives was that, so there was partly an economic motive.

 Like a lot of people who are working in those capacities may not be poor on public assistance, but they're kind of living paycheck to paycheck or something remotely similar to it.

-But as I understand it, part of the motive of the surrogate was that she had already given birth, was raising her son as a single mother, and wanted other people who were incapable of uh carrying a baby to be able to experience the joys of parenthood and became a surrogate for that reason as well.
+But so there is this financial aspect, but as I understand it, part of the motive of the surrogate was that she had already given birth, was raising her son as a single mother and wanted other people who were incapable of carrying a baby to be able to experience the joys of parenthood and became a surrogate for that reason as well.

-Do you is that something you generally believe?
+Is that something you generally believe?

 Yeah, absolutely.

-Um, and generally that that is the case, right?
+And generally that is the case, right?

-I think people believe that women are entering into surrogacy arrangements, you know, out of like purely out of financial reasons when there's a lot of evidence that that's not the case, right?
+I think people believe that women are entering into surrogacy arrangements purely out of financial reasons when there's a lot of evidence that that's not the case, right?

-Like the money is a driver, and there's also a strong wish to help, usually to help a family who otherwise couldn't have a baby.
+Like the money is a driver and there's also a strong wish to help, usually to help a family who otherwise couldn't have a baby.

 Right.